 Having caught up playing with small touch elements is like living a bad dream repetitively.
 Yes!
-Small check boxes or buttons adds to the agony of the users when they are not able to click using their fingers.
-Just imagine placing such small elements close to each other on your website – too bad for users and even worst for your SEO ranking.
+Small checkboxes or buttons adds to the agony of the users when they are not able to click using their fingers.
+Just imagine placing such small elements close to each other on your website - too bad for users and even worse for your SEO ranking.

 6. Internal Links

 This is very important considering the limitation on size and content for the mobile website for better UX.
 That’s the reason why mobile pages have 75% lesser links than desktop pages.
 Avoid placing internal links too close on the mobile pages as it may lead the user to slip the important links.